How to Increase Conversion Rates for Your Shopify Store

 filling-out-a-form

 A critical process in optimizing your conversion rate is to make any survey or forms easy to fill out.
-Nowadays, businesses suffer from high bounce rates, which negatively affect your CRO.
+Design and build short yet effective forms to counter this issue and boost your CRO.

-It could be a form that only requires a little data from your customers, like asking for their emails to sign up for your newsletter
+It could be a form that only requires a little data from your customers, like asking for their emails to sign up for your newsletter.

 4. Optimize your Shopify store loading time